Keyboard shortcuts

 Thread Safety

-• Engine - Reference counting is thread-safe.
-Concurrent access to the same instance is not synchronized.
+• Engine — Reference counting is thread-safe.
+Do not access the same engine instance concurrently.

-• Module - Reference counting is thread-safe.
-The underlying module data should not be accessed concurrently.
+• Module — Reference counting is thread-safe.
+The module data is read-only after compilation and safe to share.

-• Store - Not thread-safe.
-Contains GC heap and mutable state.
+• Store — Not thread-safe.
+Contains GC heap and mutable runtime state.

 • Instance — Not thread-safe.
 Contains mutable execution state.

-For multi-threaded applications, create separate Store and Instance per thread.
-Engine and Module handles can be shared safely (retain/release is atomic).
+For multi-threaded applications, create a separate Store and Instance per thread.
+Sharing a compiled Module across threads is safe.